 about some of the most spectacular instruments you can dream of.
 Tap tone is marvelous and Primavera delivers a deep resonating bass with lively mid ranges and the most clear trebles you will ever hear.

 The difficult thing about this amazing tonewood is to decide whether it looks more like a Snake or a Leopard's skin.
+It is also known by the name of Leopard wood.
 The grain is simply amazing.
 Tridimensional spots on all its surface that reflect the light differently according to the angle at which it is illuminated.
 Spectacular !
 The sound of Snakewood is in the same league as Brazilian Rosewood, African Blackwood & Cocobolo.
 It produces extremely clear trebles and deep guttural basses.
 Sustain and projection make it an ideal choice for the stage player.
 It is relatively light for a Tropical wood thus making it perfect for those players looking for a lighter construction.
 Snakewood is a top notch tonewood on all fronts.

 Spalted Tamarind is a native wood